kelveden/vanilli/README.md

 ## Static Content
 To serve up the stubbed responses vanilli is, at its core, an HTTP server.
 This means that it could, potentially, serve up content other than stubs.
+This opens up the possibility of vanilli acting as your web app's HTTP server - thus removing any CORS considerations.

 So, to this end, the `static` config option was created.
 It acts like a "pass through" filter - if an incoming request matches the static filter then the static content will be served rather than